Class 10 > Social Studies (SST) Class 10 > Chapter Notes: Manufacturing Industries

 • Joint sector industries which are jointly run by the state and individuals or a group of individuals.
 Oil India Ltd. (OIL) is jointly owned by public and private sector.

-• Cooperative sector industries are owned and operated by the producers or suppliers of raw materials, workers or both.
-They pool in the resources and share the profits or losses proportionately such as the sugar industry in Maharashtra, the coir industry in Kerala.
-Example: Amul, Lijjat Papd.
+• Cooperative sector industries are those owned and operated by the producers or suppliers of raw materials, workers, or both.
+They gather resources together and divide profits or losses accordingly, like the sugar industry in Maharashtra and the coir industry in Kerala.
+Examples include Amul and Lijjat Papad.

 5. Based on the bulk and weight of raw material and finished goods: